brandonc/punchy/README.txt

 ========

 At runtime Punchy minifies and combines javascript and css files into pre-configured bundles for use by your web application.
+Most of the time you want to perform this step during the build process, but occasionally it can be helpful to do it at runtime.
+Such as when you need to distribute source code without minififaction tool dependencies.

 Punchy is based on Pithy.
 Pithy does something very similar but uses a .NET port of YUI Compressor.
 Punchy allows you to change compressors and includes YUI Compressor